Decawave/uwb-apps/README.md

 ```

-In the console you should see something as follows.
-This is human and machine readable JSON format.
+In your console you should see output simular to shown below;

 ```no-highlight

 {"rxdiag": {"fp_idx": 48075,"fp_amp": 7438,"rx_std": 68,"preamble_cnt": 122}}